Infections - Cornea & Conjunctiva

 - What is Gonococcal conjunctivitis?

 - Also a sexually transmitted ocular disease.
 Even casual interaction with infected individuals has been reported as a cause.
-Newborn infants might possibly acquire the infection by passing through an infected birth canal.
+Newborn infants could acquire the infection by passing through an infected birth canal.
 This is a very contagious ocular disease.

 - Signs and symptoms

 - Red eye with foreign body sensation.
-The eye might possibly be shut with substantial pus discharge.
+The eye could be shut with substantial pus discharge.
 The incubation period is generally two to seven days.

 - Preventing the spread of the infection

-- The transmission to the eye can lead to from hand contact from a site of genital infection to the eye.
+- The transmission to the eye can result from hand contact from a site of genital infection to the eye.
 Infected pregnant mothers can infect the newborn.
 Avoid sharing cosmetics.

 - Treatment